jaekwon/YCatalyst/README.md

 ========

   * Real-time updates of comments
-  * Diffbot and PubsubHubbub integration for tracking updates to blogs
-  * Invite-only membership
+  * Invite-only membership with an application process

 Dependencies
 ============